ybgskr12/Reforestation/README.md

-## Without geometry life is pointless.
+## What is a vampire's favorite fruit?
+A blood orange.